Ask Us for A Drone Insurance Quote

 At best, drone insurance in Ontario can be confusing and the costs can vary widely.
 What type of insurance coverage do you need…liability, operator, lost equipment insurance?
 Do you need insurance for recreational use or commercial use?

 Depending on your circumstances there are a number of areas that our Huronia Insurance brokers can help you to consider.
-Will you be flying your drone at night, indoors, beyond visual line of sight, or in restricted areas?
-Have you taken any formal drone training?
+Will you be flying your it at night, indoors, beyond visual line of sight, or in restricted areas?
+Have you taken any formal training?
 Have you completed ground school or flight theory tests?

 For A Business Insurance Quote for Drones